Chart Color Schemes

 Population

-Population growth drivers in Williamstown are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Williamstown are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Williamstown's population is estimated at around 3,141 as of Nov 2025.
-This reflects an increase of 160 people (5.4%) since the 2021 Census, which reported a population of 2,981 people.
-The change is inferred from the resident population of 3,107, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 12 validated new addresses since the Census date.
-This level of population equates to a density ratio of 43 persons per square kilometer.
-Over the past decade, Williamstown has demonstrated resilient growth patterns with a compound annual growth rate of 1.3%, outpacing the SA4 region.
-Population growth for the area was primarily driven by interstate migration contributing approximately 40.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Williamstown's population is estimated at around 3,287 as of November 2025.
+This reflects an increase of 306 people (10.3%) since the 2021 Census, which reported a population of 2,981 people.
+The change is inferred from the resident population of 3,210, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 12 validated new addresses since the Census date.
+This level of population equates to a density ratio of 45 persons per square kilometer.
+Williamstown's growth exceeded that of the SA4 region (7.1%) and the non-metro area, marking it as a growth leader in the region.
+Population growth was primarily driven by interstate migration contributing approximately 40% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-As we examine future population trends, an above median population growth of Australian non-metropolitan areas is projected for the suburb of Williamstown (SA), expected to grow by 544 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 18.1% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, SA State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Future trends project an above median population growth for Australian non-metropolitan areas, with Williamstown expected to grow by 554 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 13.1% in total over the 17 years.

 Frequently Asked Questions - Population